Shotbow/fudawiki-files/meta/external-sites.md

 * Tom Sloper has [a section of his site dedicated to Hanafuda](https://www.sloperama.com/hanafuda/).
 * Pagat (run by John McLeod) has [a section about games played with Hanafuda cards](https://www.pagat.com/class/flower.html).
 * [Ways to Play](https://games.porg.es/articles/cards/japan/hanafuda/), run by George Pollard, has a handful of hanafuda pages, including an overview of the cards and two thorough pages on traditional and modern manufacturers.
+* The Worshipful Company of Makers of Playing Cards (WOMPC) has scans and information on a few hanafuda decks along with a few other types of Japanese decks on their [Cards From Asia](http://playingcardmakerscollection.co.uk/STD-A.html) page.
 ### Archived Sites

 Below are links to sites that are defunct and now only accessible via the Internet Archive; they are hard to find otherwise.